kunaltripathy1/FlashCard-Generator/README.md

-This is a Capstone Project - Flashcard Generater
+This is a Capstone Project - Flashcard Generater created by KT

 which has mainly 3 pages